-We intend to develop AL001 and AL002 through successive de-risking milestones towards regulatory approval and seek marketing approval of AL001 and AL002 or enter into partnering transactions with biopharmaceutical companies seeking to strategically fortify pipelines and, in turn, receiving funding for the costly later-stage clinical development required to achieve successful commercialization.
+We intend to develop AL001 and ALZN002 through successive de-risking milestones towards regulatory approval and seek marketing approval of AL001 and ALZN002 or enter into partnering transactions with biopharmaceutical companies seeking to strategically fortify pipelines and, in turn, receiving funding for the costly laterstage clinical development required to achieve successful commercialization.
 We do not anticipate selling products directly into the marketplace, though we may do so depending on market conditions.
-Our focus is to strategically effect partnering transactions which will provide distribution and marketing capabilities to sell products into the marketplace.
+Our focus is to strategically effect partnering transactions that will provide distribution and marketing capabilities to sell products into the marketplace.